Appalachian Community-Academic Partner Program

 Letters of intent are due August 23, 2017

-The Program will award a total of up to $100,000 direct costs, as a two-year pilot grant (s) to strengthen or support development of sustainable partnerships between academic researchers and community stakeholders for translational research.
+The Program will award a total of up to $100,000 direct costs, as a 2-year pilot grant (s) to strengthen or support development of sustainable partnerships between academic researchers and community stakeholders for translational research.
 Grants will support either: (1) joint pilot projects proposed by established community based settings-academic partnerships; or (2) development of new community-academic partnerships.
 Proposals should address health disparities for underserved populations in Appalachia including but not limited to outcomes measured by the following Appalachian Regional Commission Report.
 They should promote participation, discovery, application, and dissemination of science that reduces Appalachians' health disparities.

 Research activities may include, but are not limited to: conducting community assessments, analyzing existing data, pilot testing data collection instruments or procedures, conducting formative research on intervention strategies or messages, and testing intervention feasibility.